-In a first step, described in Section 2, we define an application programming interface (API) for database programming in Curry that abstracts from the concrete methods to access a given database by providing abstract operations for this purpose.
-This API exploits the type system in order to ensure a strict separation between queries and updates.
-To specify the logical structure of the data to be stored in a database, we use the entity-relationship (ER) model [2].
-In order to be largely independent of concrete specification tools, we define in Section 3 a representation of ER diagrams in Curry so that concrete ER specification tools can be connected by defining a translator from the format used in these tools into this Curry representation.
-Finally, we develop a compiler that translates an ER diagram into a Curry module that contains access and update operations and operations to check integrity constraints according to the ER diagram.
-The generated code is based on the database API.
+For this purpose, we define an API for database programming in Curry that abstracts from the concrete methods to access a given database by providing abstract operations for this purpose.
+In particular, this API exploits the type system of Curry in order to ensure a strict separation between queries and updates.
+This is described in detail in Section 2.
+To specify the logical structure of the data to be stored in a database, we use the entity-relationship (ER) model [3], which is well established for this purpose.
+In order to be largely independent of concrete specification tools, we define a representation of ER diagrams in Curry so that concrete ER specification tools can be connected by defining a translator from the format used in these tools into this Curry representation.
+This representation is described in Section 3.
+Finally, we develop a compiler that translates an ER specification into a Curry module that contains access and update operations and operations to check integrity constraints according to the ER specification.
+The generated code uses the database API described in Section 2.
 The compilation method is sketched in Section 4.
 Finally, Section 5 contains our conclusions.